obestwalter/mau-mau/README.md

 ### Use of custom [classes](https://docs.python.org/3.5/tutorial/classes.html)

 Yes I know, you basically just learned about functions and variables inside of modules, but by having learned that you know almost everything already to start writing your own classes.
 The modelling problem we have here is a good fit to create your own data structures (which classes are), so here they are and they don't bite.

+### Logging

+Python has a simple to use and convenient [logging module](https://docs.python.org/3.5/library/logging.html) included.
+There is no reason why beginners shouldn't learn using that right away in their programs instead of cluttering the code with calls to `print`.
+One immediate advantage is the possibility to use different [log levels](https://docs.python.org/3.5/library/logging.html) in the program and adjust the output when debugging problems (e.g. `logging.DEBUG` to see the full story while debugging and `logging.WARNING` when running thousands of simulations, where logging would slow us down).

+We use a [simple format](https://docs.python.org/3.5/library/logging.html#logrecord-attributes) and the [convenience function](https://docs.python.org/3.5/library/logging.html#logging.basicConfig) to initialize the logger to write to the terminal with a certain level.

 ### 'Magic' methods (protocols)